|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-|Pilot 1st Lt Dewitt P. Johnson
+|Pilot 1st Lt Dewitt P. Johnson (survived)

 Force Landed December 23, 1943

 In the late 1990s the wings of were recovered by the B-24 Liberator Restoration Fund and used in their restoration of B-24M Liberator A72-176 at Werribee Airfield.

 Justin Taylan adds: